Iceland's Blue Lagoon: The Ultimate Guide

 Attractions in the area include countless craters, the geothermal area of Krysuvik, Gunnuhver Hot Springs, Lake Kleifarvatn, the Bridge Between Continents, the natural pool Brimketill, and the town of Keflavik.

-Gunnuhver is a large hot spring area consisting of fumaroles and mud pools that are too hot for bathing.
+Gunnuhver is a large hot spring area with fumaroles and mud pools that are too hot for bathing.
 This place has a haunted past, with a peasant woman's murderous ghost said to be trapped in the steam.

-Its depth is around 295 feet (90 meters) at its deepest, making it one of the deeper lakes in Iceland.
+At its deepest, it’s around 295 feet (90 meters), making it one of the deeper lakes in Iceland.
 However, a couple of earthquakes in 2000 opened a crack that made the water level drop.

 As a result, the lake's coastline is fascinating, with steam from hot springs rising around it and gorgeous lava flow rock formations that are well worth exploring.

-The town is near a former US Navy Base that has been converted to university housing and apartment blocks.
+The town is near a former U.S. Navy Base that is now university housing and apartment blocks.
 It's an interesting place where you can still see street names written in English.

 Similar Experiences to the Blue Lagoon in Iceland